 TPN 1/2023: New Tribunal Practice Notice relating to costs in UKIPO Tribunal proceedings

-Home / News & Events / TPN 1/2023: New Tribunal Practice Notice relating to costs in UKIPO Tribunal proceedings
+Home / News & Articles / TPN 1/2023: New Tribunal Practice Notice relating to costs in UKIPO Tribunal proceedings

 The UK IPO has issued the first Tribunal Practice Notice (TPN) of 2023, which brings together previous guidance regarding costs in trade mark, patent and design tribunal proceedings and updates the scale of costs.

 The UK IPO Tribunal will continue to award costs in proceedings in line with the published scale.
 The scale is designed to provide transparency to parties involved in Tribunal proceedings regarding their exposure to costs if they lose.
 Costs in Tribunal proceedings seek to provide a contribution to costs incurred, not to compensate the winning party.

 TPN 1/2023 contains an updated scale of costs, representing the first increases since 2016.
 The new scale will apply to all proceedings commenced on, or after, 1 February 2023 and can be seen in Annex A to TPN 1/2023 here.